polca/premise/docs/load.rst

 .. note::

-    In older versions the import steps were different (an empty database must be used for the import, rather than a complete reference database, which has the openLCA elementary flows.
-As this complete reference version will have flows not required by Premise.
+    In older versions the import steps were different (an empty database had to be used for the import, rather than a complete reference database with the openLCA elementary flows), as this complete reference version will have flows not required by Premise.

 Import the file as a SimaPro CSV (import>other>Other LCA formats>SimaPro CSV).